AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 > 2. Home Repair Services, Address: 5678 Elm St, Springfield, USA 67890
 > 3. HOME, Address: 9101 Oak Ave, Suite 200, Metropolis, USA 23456

-### What happened in this Hybrid AI mode?
+### What did Stage II show?

-That second stage demonstrated that delegating the complex decision to a rule-based Decision Service gives the right answer.
+That second stage demonstrated that integrating the rule-based Decision Service in the agentic architecture:
+>- Ensures that the right, context-aware, recommendation is given to the CSR
+>- Provides a deterministic justification based on the Policy Document and that makes sense to the Customer Service Representative
+>- Provides the list of rules that fired in the IBM ODM engine for both tuning and auditing purposes
+>- Allows to take advantage of Gen AI mechanisms, such as RAG, when it makes sense as in the list of affiliate providers example

 ## Conclusion

 That demo showed that by integrating a rule-based Decision Service in an agentic architecture, we are getting the best of both worlds:

-- **Rule-based Decision Services** allow correct, reproducible, explainable contextual decisions based on rules that can be understood and maintained by Business Analysts.
+>- **Rule-based Decision Services** allow correct, reproducible, explainable contextual decisions based on rules that can be understood and maintained by Business Analysts.
 They are the right approach to implementing highly contextual decision services that implement best practices, policies and regulations.
-- **LLMs** are key to allow agency, seamless and fluid communication with the Humans
+>- **LLMs** are key to allow agency, seamless and fluid communication with the Humans

 **Combining them is what Hybrid AI is all about and allows to build robust chatbots, chatbots that work!**